paradoxmr24/libraries/DataSource/DataSource_user.md

 console.log(`Contacts per Page: ${pageSize}`);
 ```

-In this example, we create an instance of the `DataSource` class, passing the `Contact` model, query parameters, and an array of allowed filters that can be applied through query being passed in second parameter.
+In this example, we create an instance of the `DataSource` class, passing the `Contact` model and config.
 We then perform a find operation with additional filters, such as age greater than or equal to 25.

 After executing the query, we can access the retrieved results and the `pageData` property to display the contacts, pagination details, and total number of contacts.

 Feel free to customize the example code according to your specific use case and the structure of your data.

-That concludes the example usage section, demonstrating how to use the `DataSource` class to retrieve paginated and filtered results from a MongoDB collection.

 ## Summary

 The `DataSource` class simplifies data retrieval from a MongoDB database using Mongoose.
-By providing an intuitive interface for specifying query parameters, filters, and pagination, it enables you to find and aggregate
+By providing an intuitive interface for specifying configs, filters, and pagination, it enables you to find and aggregate data efficiently.

-data efficiently.
 Use the methods `find` and `aggregate` to retrieve the data you need based on your requirements.

 Refer to the documentation comments within the `DataSource` class implementation for more detailed information on its functionalities and options.